Patrick Lynch

 4. Torch Clubs exist to foster informed civic conversation.
 How do you see organizations like ours contributing meaningfully to shaping the direction of AI, rather than simply reacting to it?

-Many thanks to the Smartacus Story Accelerator for this content
+Introducing the Smartacus Story Accelerator